gurvinder/powerup/README.md

     * **There is no need to reboot the roboRIO to run the new code, as the newly deployed code will begin running automatically**

 ### Built With ###
-* [wpilibj](http://first.wpi.edu/FRC/roborio/release/docs/java/) - Set of Java classes that interfaces to the hardware in the FRC control system.
+* [wpilibj](http://first.wpi.edu/FRC/roborio/release/docs/java/) - Set of Java classes that controls the hardware in the FRC control system.
 * [AHRS](https://pdocs.kauailabs.com/navx-mxp/software/roborio-libraries/java/) - Used to control navX-MXP 9-axis inertial/magnetic sensor and motion processor.

 ### License ###